 If we are unable to anticipate and respond to market trends and changes in consumer preferences and successfully introduce new, innovative and high-quality products, our financial results could be adversely affected.

-Our continued success depends on our ability to anticipate, gauge and react in a timely, effective manner to changes in consumer tastes for hair care and other beauty products and attitudes toward our industry and brand.
-We must continually work to maintain and enhance the recognition and reputation of our brand, develop, manufacture and market new products, maintain and adapt to existing and emerging distribution channels, successfully manage our inventories and modernize and refine our approach as to how and where we market and sell our products.
-Our new products and innovations on existing products may not receive the same level of consumer acceptance as our products have in the past.
+Our continued success depends on our ability to anticipate, gauge and react in a timely, effective manner to market trends, changes in consumer preferences for prestige haircare and other beauty products, and attitudes toward our industry and brand.
+We must continually work to timely develop, manufacture and market new products that are relevant to consumer preferences; anticipate and respond to market trends by developing or acquiring novel technology; maintain and enhance the recognition and reputation of our brand; successfully manage our inventories; and maintain and adapt to existing and emerging distribution channels and marketing platforms.
+Our new products and innovations on existing products may not receive the same level of consumer acceptance or margin profile as our products have in the past.
+In addition, from time to time, consumers may prioritize spending in other categories of prestige beauty products in which we do not participate, such as skincare or color cosmetics, which may negatively impact growth in the prestige haircare category and decrease demand for our products.
+These risks have been and may continue to be exacerbated by the current macroeconomic environment, which has led to shifts in consumer spending habits, confidence and sentiment.

 Consumer tastes and preferences cannot be predicted with certainty and can change rapidly.
-This risk is increased by the use of digital and social media by consumers and the speed by which information and opinions are shared.
-Even if we are successful in anticipating consumer needs and preferences, our ability to timely and adequately respond to those needs and preferences will in part depend upon our continued ability to develop and introduce innovative, high-quality products and maintain our distinctive brand identity as we expand the range of products we offer.
-The acceptance of new product launches and other product innovations may not be as high as we anticipate due to factors including lack of acceptance of the products themselves, the price of the products or the strengths of our competitors.
-In addition, our ability to launch new products would be limited by delays or difficulties affecting the ability of our suppliers or manufacturers to timely manufacture, distribute and ship new products or displays for new products.
-Sales of new products would be affected by our ability to execute our marketing strategies, inventory management by our retail customers, and by product shortages or limitations in retail display space by our retail customers.
-We may also experience a decrease in sales of certain existing products as a result of newly launched products, the impact of which could be exacerbated by shelf space limitations or any shelf space loss.
+The use of digital and social media by consumers and the speed by which information and opinions are shared increases this risk.
+Even if we are successful in anticipating consumer needs and preferences, our ability to timely and adequately respond to those needs and preferences will in part depend upon our continued ability to develop and introduce innovative, high-quality products while maintaining our distinctive brand identity as we expand the range of products we offer.
+The acceptance of new product launches and other product innovations may not be as high as we anticipate due to factors including lack of acceptance of the products themselves, the price of the products or the strengths of our competitors, including their ability to quickly introduce similar products or market their products as lower cost versions of our products.
+In addition, our ability to launch new products would be limited by delays or difficulties affecting the ability of our suppliers or manufacturers to procure raw materials, comply with quality standards and timely manufacture, distribute and ship new products or displays for new products, including as a result of regulations in the relevant jurisdictions.
+Sales of new products are affected by our ability to execute our marketing strategies, inventory management by our retail customers, and product shortages or limitations in retail display space by our retail customers.
+We may also experience a decrease in sales of existing products as a result of newly launched products, the impact of which could be exacerbated by shelf space limitations or any shelf space loss.
 Any of these occurrences could delay or impede our ability to achieve our sales objectives, which could have a material adverse effect on our business, financial condition and results of operations.
 Further, new product innovation may place a strain on our employees and our financial resources, including incurring expenses in connection with product innovation, development and marketing that are not subsequently supported by a sufficient level of sales.

-As part of our ongoing business strategy, we may continue to expand our product launches into adjacent categories in hair care and other categories.
+As part of our ongoing business strategy, we may continue to expand our product launches into adjacent categories in haircare and other categories.
 The success of such product launches could be hampered by our relative inexperience operating in such categories, the strength of our competitors in such categories or any of the other risks described elsewhere in this "Risk Factors" section.
-Our failure to anticipate and effectively respond to changing consumer preferences and trends in the market for our products or to effectively introduce new products in our traditional product categories, new products in adjacent or other categories or innovations on existing products that appeal to consumers, or the introduction by our competitors of similar products in a more timely fashion, could lead to, among other things, lower sales, excess inventory or inventory shortages, markdowns and write-offs and diminished brand loyalty, and our business, financial condition and results of operations could suffer.
+Our failure to effectively respond to changing consumer preferences and market trends or to effectively introduce new products in our traditional product categories, new products in adjacent or other categories or innovations on existing products could lead to, among other things, lower sales, excess inventory or inventory shortages, markdowns and write-offs and diminished brand loyalty, and our business, financial condition and results of operations could suffer.

 Demand - Risk 3